Skip to content

 Obi no yoko motte.

-Hold at the belt sides.
+Hold the belt at the sides.

 Zengo.